 There are plenty of reasons to have security cameras in apartment buildings–to deter thieves, to identify criminals, and to prevent damage to the building by vandals or even by nightmare tenants.
 But if you want to install cameras around a residential building, there are some laws and guidelines that you need to be aware of.

-We’re going to talk about where you can install cameras, whether you can also record audio, and what information you need to give your tenants regarding surveillance–as well as a few recommendations for how and where to place apartment security cameras.
+We’ll talk about where you can install cameras, whether you can also record audio, what information you need to give your tenants regarding surveillance, and a few recommendations for how and where to place apartment security cameras.

-As we go over these points, remember that these are legal guidelines that are generally true across most states in the US, but it’s very important that you refer to the relevant laws on the books in your own locality.
+As we go over these points, remember that these legal guidelines are generally accurate across most states in the US, but you must refer to the relevant laws in your locality.